The X-Files: Home media

 All nine seasons were released on DVD along with the two films.
+Seasons 1 to 4 were in fullscreen and seasons 5 and onward were in widescreen with the top and bottom of the opening credits cropped off.
+It is not widely known how accurate this is to the original broadcasts.
 The entire series was re-released on DVD in early 2006, in a "slimmer" package.
 The first five slim case versions did not come with some bonus materials that were featured in the original fold-out versions.
 However, seasons six, seven, eight and nine all contained the bonus materials found in the original versions.
 Episodic DVDs have also been released in Region 2, such as "Deadalive", "Existence", "Nothing Important Happened Today", "Providence" and "The Truth".
 Various other episodes were released on DVD and VHS.
 In 2005, four DVD sets were released containing the main story arc episodes of The X-Files.
 The four being Volume 1 – Abduction, Volume 2 – Black Oil, Volume 3 – Colonization and Volume 4 – Super Soldiers.
 A boxed set containing all nine seasons and the first film was made available in 2007, which contains all of the special features from the initial releases.
 The set also includes an additional disc of new bonus features and various collectibles, including a poster for the first film, a comic book, a set of collector cards and a guide to all 202 episodes across all nine seasons and the first film.
 Due to the fact that the set was released in 2007, the second film, which was released in 2008, is not included.